-- > When Clearing opens, if an applicant is eligible, they can add a clearing choice in their application. - > Lists of courses with vacancies in Clearing are published from the beginning of July until late September in our search tool www.ucas.com/search. - Your students should check the lists for suitable courses, then contact universities and colleges to find out more about the course, and see if they will offer them a place.
-They must do this themselves admissions tutors want to speak to them, not their parents or teachers. - Applicants can apply for any course that has places left.
+- When Clearing opens, if an applicant is eligible, they can add a Clearing choice in their application. - Lists of courses with vacancies in Clearing are published from the beginning of July until late September in our search tool - www.ucas.com/search.

+- Your students should check the lists for suitable courses, then contact universities and colleges to find out more about the course, and see if they will offer them a place.
+They must do this themselves - admissions tutors want to speak to them, not their parents or teachers. - Applicants can apply for any course that has places left.
 They don't have to keep to the same subjects they first applied for. - The applicant must have permission from the university or college before they add a Clearing choice in their application.
-If they don't, their application may be delayed. - If an applicant originally had an offer and wants to decline their place and go into Clearing, they can do this themselves in their application.
+If they don't, their application may be delayed. - If an applicant originally had an offer and wants to decline their place and go into Clearing, they can release themselves in their application. - If a student has individual support needs, they should mention this in any Clearing conversation to arrange any support they may need.